eparapounsky/atomic-chess-gui/README.md

 # Atomic Chess Game
 A graphical interface for playing Atomic Chess, written in Python with Tkinter.

+## Features
+- Play Atomic Chess with a intuitive and interactive GUI
+- Rule enforcement with instant feedback
+- Displays current player and game state
+- No installation required for Windows executable

 ## Rules
 - Atomic chess follows standard chess rules with one major exception: captures cause explosions
 - When a piece captures another piece, both pieces are destroyed along with all pieces in the 8 adjacent squares